-- 1.1 The Consumer Protection Act (No. 68 of 2008) (CPA)aims to promote and advance the social and economic welfare of consumers by: - 1.1.1 Establishing a legal framework for the achievement of a fair, accessible, responsible and sustainable market; - 1.1.2 Reducing any disadvantages experienced in accessing the supply of goods and services by low income, low literacy, rural and vulnerable consumers; - 1.1.3 Promoting fair business practices; - 1.1.4 Protecting consumers from unfair and deceptive conduct; - 1.1.5 Improving consumer awareness; and - 1.1.6 Providing for an accessible, efficient and effective system of redress. - 1.2 The main functions of the NCC are to: - i) Improve consumer protection through education and awareness interventions; - ii) Improve compliance with the CPA through business guidance interventions; - iii) Receive complaints concerning alleged prohibited conduct and deal with them as prescribed by the provisions of the CPA; - iv) Monitor the consumer goods and services market to prevent, detect and/ or prosecute contravention; - v) Conduct investigations against suppliers allegedly engaging in prohibited conduct - vi) Issue and enforce compliance notices; - vii) Negotiate and conclude undertakings and consent orders; and - viii) Refer matters to the NCT and appear before the NCT. - 1.3 The NCC is responsible for enforcing the Consumer Protection Act (CPA) and investigating consumer complaints.
+- 1.1 The Consumer Protection Act (No. 68 of 2008) (CPA)aims to promote and advance the social and economic welfare of consumers by: - 1.1.1 Establishing a legal framework for the achievement of a fair, accessible, responsible and sustainable market; - 1.1.2 Reducing any disadvantages experienced in accessing the supply of goods and services by low income, low literacy, rural and vulnerable consumers; - 1.1.3 Promoting fair business practices; - 1.1.4 Protecting consumers from unfair and deceptive conduct; - 1.1.5 Improving consumer awareness; and - 1.1.6 Providing for an accessible, efficient and effective system of redress. - 1.2 The main functions of the NCC are to: - 1.2.1 Improve consumer protection through education and awareness interventions; - 1.2.2 Improve compliance with the CPA through business guidance interventions; - 1.2.3 Receive complaints concerning alleged prohibited conduct and deal with them as prescribed by the provisions of the CPA; - 1.2.4 Monitor the consumer goods and services market to prevent, detect and/ or prosecute contravention; - 1.2.5 Conduct investigations against suppliers allegedly engaging in prohibited conduct - 1.2.6 Issue and enforce compliance notices; - 1.2.7 Negotiate and conclude undertakings and consent orders; and - 1.2.8 Refer matters to the NCT and appear before the NCT. - 1.3 The NCC is responsible for enforcing the Consumer Protection Act (CPA) and investigating consumer complaints.
 Where the investigation reveals that the CPA has been contravened, that finding is not the of the matter as the NCC has to refer the case to the National Consumer Tribunal for adjudication.
 The Consumer Tribunal adjudicates cases referred by the NCC and has the authority to hear cases, make rulings, and impose penalties on businesses that breach consumer protection laws.